 Influences as diverse as Chopin and Satie, Stockhausen, Varèse and Cage, and Bowie and Eno can be heard in Robert’s music.
 Robert’s first love is the electronic music synthesizer, but he is also an expressive vocalist, instrumentalist, video artist, computer musician, sound designer, and film composer.

-Thompson is a composer of both instrumental and electroacoustic music and is currently Professor of Music Composition at Georgia State University in Atlanta.
+Thompson is a composer of both instrumental and electroacoustic music and is Professor Emeritus of Music Composition at Georgia State University in Atlanta.
 He earned the B.Mus. degree from the University of Oregon and M.A. and Ph.D. degrees from the University of California at San Diego (UCSD).
 His primary teachers include Bernard Rands, Roger Reynolds, Joji Yuasa, and F. Richard Moore.

 He has created work in a wide variety of forms ranging from chamber and orchestral music to works for the virtuoso soloist, electroacoustic music, and video and performance art.
-He is the recipient of several prizes and distinctions for his music; including the First Prize in the 2003 Musica Nova Competition (Czech Republic), the First Prize in the 2001 Pierre Schaeffer Competition (Italy) and awards in the XVI Concorso Internazionale “Luigi Russolo” (Italy), Irino Prize Foundation Competition for Chamber Music (Japan), and Concours International de Musique Electroacoustique de Bourges (France) – including the Commande Commission 2007, among others.
+He is the recipient of several prizes and distinctions for his music; including the First Prize in the 2003 Musica Nova Competition (Czech Republic), the First Prize in the 2001 Pierre Schaeffer Competition (Italy) and awards in the XVI Concorso Internazionale “Luigi Russolo” (Italy), Irino Prize Foundation Competition for Chamber Music (Japan), The American Prize, and Concours International de Musique Electroacoustique de Bourges (France) – including the Commande Commission 2007, among numerous others.

 Robert Scott Thompson’s music binds to your DNA coil with the tenacity of a barnacle.
 Every time you return to one of his CDs some voice lost in the tedium of time screams through your spine with the gelid insistence of an Antarctic blizzard, demanding that you write a tumultuous review that will drive the ambient loving public to proclaim him as the Pukka.
 Just listen to ‘Cloud Cover’ and the surging climax will propel your consciousness to merge with the quiddity that seeps into the rubber pumpkin in your head.